 - As per the official rules, you are not obliged to drink the water.

-4) Playing Game
+4) Playing Beer Pong Game

-The team with first possession will get one (1) shot.
+The winning team with first possession will get one (1) shot.
 Each team will get two (2) shots for each turn thereafter, one shot per team member, subject to any other rules within.

-To determine who chooses shot vs. tableside, if not otherwise dictated by tournament-specific rules, players may use any agreed-upon method, such as flipping a coin or playing “Rock, Paper, Scissors” to make that determination.
+To determine who chooses shot vs. tableside, if not otherwise dictated by tournament-specific house rules, players may use any agreed-upon method, such as flipping a coin or playing “Rock, Paper, Scissors” to make that determination.
 If the players are unable to agree upon a method, then they shall use one game of “Rock, Paper, Scissors.”

 5) Bounce Shots

 Players are allowed to make a shot via bounce.
-If the bounce shot is made, two cups are eliminated and the defending team chooses which cup can be eliminated.
+If the bounce shot is made, two cups are eliminated, and the defending team chooses which cup can be eliminated.

 Distractions are permitted, as per the official ruling of beer pong.
 However, players cannot cross the plane of play with any part of their body, clothing, or objects.